barcus/bareos/README.md

 ## Usage

 Declare environment variables or copy the `.env.dist` to `.env` and adjust its values.

 Remember that all passwords should be defined inside this `.env` file.
+Feel free to change some passwords after your test also don't forget to update `ADMIN_MAIL` varialble in docker-compose file.

 ```bash
 docker-compose -f /path/to/your/docker-compose.yml up -d